 Make Runaways Safe Campaign and Runaways Charter

 We believe that all children who run away should have a safety net to support them when they are at their most vulnerable.
-That’s why we launched the Make Runaways Safe campaign and our supporting report.
-Visit the campaign website to find out what you can do to make young runaways safe.
+That’s why we launched the Make Runaways Safe campaign.

 The local picture

 Our report 'Make Runaways Safe: The Local Picture' has found that many police forces and local authorities are not doing enough to protect children who run away from home or care.
 The report based on a series of Freedom of Information requests in 2012 found that there are pockets of good practice across the country, but in many areas young runaways do not have access to services they need.
 Many local areas collect little or inadequate data about runaway children and the assessments children receive following a running away episode.